ZhangBanger/zhangbanger.github.io/_posts/2015-12-30-highway-net-vs-gradnet.md

 ## tl;dr

 Highway Networks and GradNets both allow interpolation of network architecture.
 GradNets rely on a heuristic for global interpolation, while Highway Networks employ learnable weights for neuron-specific gating.
-The latter turned out to be easier to train and optimize due to the flexibility and self-optimization.
+The latter turned out to be easier to train due to the flexibility and self-optimization.

 ## Intro

 As part of a deep learning study group, I implemented both Highway Networks and GradNets to compare results under similar conditions.
-The Highway Network implementation is based on Jim Fleming's [blog post](https://medium.com/jim-fleming/highway-networks-with-tensorflow-1e6dfa667daa#.7z1d6allb) with small  modifications, and the GradNet implementation is derivative of that.
+The Highway Network implementation is based on Jim Fleming's [blog post](https://medium.com/jim-fleming/highway-networks-with-tensorflow-1e6dfa667daa#.7z1d6allb) with small  modifications and the GradNet implementation is derivative of that.
 Both demos are in Jupyter Notebooks, run Tensorflow, and do not require GPUs to finish quickly.
 To keep formulations simple, I only compare fully-connected networks.

 ## Highway Networks